OpenDFM/NeuSym-RAG/README.md

 > - If you want to customize your own papers collection, database, and vectorstore, please refer to [customization doc](./documents/customization.md).

-## Detailed Documents and Tutorials
+## 📚 Detailed Documents and Tutorials

-The fine-grained documents or topics for this project  are detailed in the folder `documents/`.
+Fine-grained documents in this project are detailed in `documents/`.
 Here is the checklist:

 - [`documents/dataset.md`](documents/dataset.md):
-  - The source of the datasets we choose in this project;
+  - The source of the datasets we use and convert in this project;
+  - Where to download the datasets and resources.
 - [`documents/database.md`](documents/database.md):
   - Folder structure of `data/database/`;
   - How to define database schema and its format;